 - > The ETHNA System is intended to help generate a culture of continuous improvement.
 To do this, it is necessary to design an Action plan, which sets goals and helps your organisation to monitor their progress in achieving them. - > The ETHNA System provides a set of indicators for your organisation to track the continual development of ethical governance to promote RRI. - > Your organisation should adapt the indicators in accordance with the chosen Level of Commitment Annex 1). - > The priorities of your organisation in the implementation of the ETHNA System will determine the final design and complexity of the Action Plan.
-Further guidance is provided in the Toolbox (Annex 1). - > The Action Plan should be publicly available on the organisation's website and should include the progress and performance indicators (in accordance with the chosen Level of Commitment). - > The Action Plan should include all the activities that will be carried out over a three-year period, such as: - > This includes internal awareness activities and actions to promote the ethical governance for R&I aligned with the ETHNA System concerning the four RRI keys: research integrity, gender perspective, public engagement, and open access -) planning and setting possible activities related to the priorities concerning the Column Blocks.
+Further guidance is provided in the Toolbox (Annex 1). - > The Action Plan should be publicly available on the organisation's website and should include the progress and performance indicators (in accordance with the chosen Level of Commitment). - > The Action Plan should include all the activities that will be carried out over a three-year period, such as: - > This includes internal awareness activities and actions to promote the ethical governance for R&I aligned with the ETHNA System concerning the four RRI keys: research integrity, gender perspective, public engagement, and open access - > planning and setting possible activities related to the priorities concerning the Column Blocks.

-E.2.
-PHASE II: IMPLEMENTATION PHASE (STEP 3 to 6)
+E.1.2.
+PHASE II: IMPLEMENTATION PHASE (STAGE 3 to 6)

-STEP 3.
+STAGE 3.
 Implement the RRI Office(r)

-If your organisation wishes to implement the ETHNA System, it is recommended that they at Stage 3.2. least establish the Foundation Block (RRI Office(r)) and activate the progress and performance indicators related to this block.
+If your organisation wishes to implement the ETHNA System, it is recommended that they at Step 3.2. least establish the Foundation Block (RRI Office(r)) and activate the progress and performance Step 3.3. indicators related to this block.

-STEP 3 Structure: STAGE 3.1.
-STAGE 3.2.
-Decide the specialist support staff, if necessary STAGE 3.3.
-Choose the location of the RRI Office(r), if applicable STAGE 3.4.
-Develop the Action Plan STAGE 3.5.
-Develop a communication, motivation, and awareness plan for the RRI Office(r) STAGE 3.6.
+STAGE 3 Structure: STEP 3.1.
+Select RRI Office(r) STEP 3.2.
+Decide the specialist support staff, if necessary STEP 3.3.
+Choose the location of the RRI Office(r), if applicable STEP 3.4.
+Develop the Action Plan STEP 3.5.
+Develop a communication, motivation, and awareness plan for the RRI Office(r) STEP 3.6.
 Develop monitoring indicators for the RRI Office(r)